 Speaking in the most general of terms, the batteries of a Wi-Fi trail camera will likely have a shorter lifespan than any other type of game camera.
 The reason for their short battery life is that these cameras maintain a constant connection to the local network.
 The resulting draw drains batteries twice as fast as comparable non-wireless game cameras, or even faster.
 Even the best cellular trail camera will get similarly low battery life under constant use, but they tend to outlast Wi-Fi cameras under normal circumstances.

-Having a trail camera that sends pictures to your phone is a great solution for many people, but one of the two types will inevitably be more suitable for a particular user than the other.
+Having a best wifi trail camera 2021 that sends pictures to your phone is a great solution for many people, but one of the two types will inevitably be more suitable for a particular user than the other.
 In general, cellular game cams work best for hunters and those that use Wi-Fi are best for home-surveillance applications.
 Let’s examine the reasons why.

 The reason that a Wi-Fi camera is the best option for a homeowner has everything to do with its limited range.
 Most of the time, users of these Wi-Fi cameras place them in high, inaccessible locations, such as under the eaves of a structure.
 Swapping SD cards at these heights normally requires a ladder, but not with Wi-Fi functionality.
 Even on multiple-story buildings, Wi-Fi signals are usually strong enough to connect between a roof and a ground-level router or cell phone.